nightrunner91/nightvue/README.md

 ## Grid

-NightVue grid system is quite similar to Bootstrap 5.x.
-Nonetheless we are using entirely different approach to build mixins and functions.
+NightVue grid system is quite similar to Bootstrap 5.x, but we are using entirely different approach to build mixins and functions.
+Just like Bootstrap, our grid system uses a series of containers, rows, and cols to layout and align content and in gereal shares the same principles.
+It’s built with flexbox and is fully responsive.
+Nonetheless we must mention some features and differences.

+There are 3 types of containers in NightVue:

+* **boxed** - on each `$breakpoint` container will have fixed `max-width` based on `$containers` map
+* **combined** - container will have `max-width` of *last* value from `$containers` map, then will have 100%
+* **full** - container will *always* have 100% width

 Base grid settings are stored in [varaibles.scss](src/styles/core/varaibles.scss) file.
 ```
 $num-cols:      12;
 $gutter-width:  1rem;